Sense and Sensibility (2008 TV series): Plot

-When Henry Dashwood dies, he leaves his entire fortune and his home, Norland Park, to his son John.
-John promises that he will provide for his stepmother Mary Dashwood, and half-sisters Elinor, Marianne, and Margaret.
-However, John's wife Fanny convinces him to make much smaller provision than he had originally intended.
-In addition, they must eventually leave Norland Park.
+When Henry Dashwood dies, his entire fortune and home, Norland Park, are left to his son, John, as required by law.
+John promised his father to provide for his stepmother Mary Dashwood and half-sisters Elinor, Marianne, and Margaret.
+However, John's wife Fanny persuades him to make a much smaller provision than he had originally intended.
+In addition, women must eventually leave Norland Park.
 Fanny's brother Edward Ferrars comes to visit, and he quickly befriends Elinor.
-While Mrs. Dashwood hopes they will become engaged, Fanny informs her that his mother will not approve the match as she wants Edward to marry a woman who is richer or more socially prominent.
-Mrs. Dashwood receives a letter from her cousin Sir John Middleton offering her a small cottage on his estate, Barton Park in Devonshire.
-She and her daughters decide to leave Norland immediately.
+While Mrs. Dashwood hopes they become engaged, Fanny informs her that his mother intends for Edward to marry a richer and more socially prominent woman.
+Mrs. Dashwood's cousin Sir John Middleton, writes her, offering a small cottage on his estate, Barton Park in Devonshire.
+She and her daughters leave Norland immediately.

-During a welcome dinner at Barton Park Sir John introduces the Dashwoods to his wife, Lady Middleton, her mother, Mrs. Jennings, and their family friend, Colonel Brandon.
-Brandon instantly falls in love with Marianne, and she believes that he is too old for her.
+During a welcome dinner at Barton Park.
+Sir John introduces the Dashwoods to his wife, Lady Middleton, her mother, Mrs. Jennings, and their family friend, Colonel Brandon.
+Brandon is instantly attracted to Marianne, though she considers him too old for her.
 While out walking with Margaret, Marianne falls and twists her ankle.
-She is rescued by a young man, who carries her back to the cottage.
-He introduces himself as John Willoughby and states that he will return to check on Marianne the following day.
-Brandon also comes to visit but upon seeing Willoughby, quickly departs.
+A handsome young man appears and carries her back to the cottage.
+He introduces himself as John Willoughby and promises to check on Marianne the following day.
+Brandon also visits but upon seeing Willoughby there, quickly departs.
 Willoughby and Marianne grow close through their mutual love of poetry, and he later takes a lock of her hair.
-Mrs. Dashwood and Elinor begin to speculate on whether they have become secretly engaged.
+Mrs. Dashwood and Elinor wonder whether if they are secretly engaged.